frank-ceballos/frank-blog/content/posts/03IntroToSpark/index.md

 #### FlatMap
-* `flatMap()`: Similar to `map()`, the `flatMap()` method allows you to transform every line in the RDD into a new one; however, this time number of lines in the transformed RDD can be less than, the same, or more than the number of lines in the original RDD.
+* `flatMap()`: Similar to `map()`, the `flatMap()` method allows you to transform every line in the RDD; however, this time number of lines in the transformed RDD can be less than, the same, or more than the number of lines in the original RDD.